New Mexico slips past Fresno State in overtime 95-86

 UP NEXT

-The Lobos earned a second-round matchup Thursday between the winner of Wednesday’s conference opener between sixth seed San Diego State and No. 11 seed San Jos� State.
-And, it puts New Mexico on the opposite side of the bracket of top-seed Nevada.
+The Lobos earned a second-round matchup Thursday between the winner of the Wednesday’s conference opener between sixth seed Wyoming and No. 11 seed San Jos� State.
+And, it puts New Mexico on the opposite of the bracket of top seed Nevada.